 It’s responding with dignity, maturity, and strength which are all very attractive qualities.
 Using the “no contact rule” to get your ex back is both a side effect and a very effective strategy.

 Note: If you are the person who did the breaking up and you want your ex back, your path is different and the no contact rule does NOT apply to you.
 You need to call or text your ex, apologize, tell them that you still love them and that you’d like to try again if they’ll have you back.
-This article is for someone who has been broken up with.
-See my article, “Want Your Ex Back After Breaking Up With Them?”
+The article you are reading is for someone who has been broken up with.
+If you were the one who left, see my article, “Want Your Ex Back After Breaking Up With Them?”

 The response of begging, pleading and the like shows a fundamental misunderstanding of what is taking place.
 Your ex wants you out of their life.
 You want them to keep you in their life.
 You wanting the opposite does not change what your boyfriend/girlfriend wants.

 But the no contact rule provides the best hope if you can focus more long term to get what you want instead of on a hopeless effort to force something right now.
 It’s the mirage of instant gratification versus the reality of delayed gratification.

 The no contact rule does several positive things on your behalf.
 It is by far your strongest and best weapon to defeat the breakup and cause your ex to want to get back together with you.

 1. It stops the damage.
 If you respond with calm and poise when your ex breaks up with you, you let the relationship stand on its own instead of giving the response to the break up a featured status.
 And your odds of an ex coming back to you with the relationship itself being what is judged is much higher than the final experience with you being your fit.